aadityakm113/Telugu-OCR/README.md

 # Telugu-OCR
-Optical Character Recognition that extracts Telugu text from Images and translates it to English
+An Optical Character Recognition program made using Python that extracts Telugu text from Images and translates it to English